markqvist/Reticulum/README.md

 You can use the examples in the config file to expand communication over other mediums such as packet radio or LoRa, or over fast IP links using the UDP interface.
 I'll add in-depth tutorials and explanations on these topics later.
 For now, the included examples will hopefully be enough to get started.

 ## Caveat Emptor
-Reticulum is alpha software, and should be considered experimental.
+Reticulum is experimental software, and should be considered as such.
 While it has been built with cryptography best-practices very foremost in mind, it _has not_ been externally security audited, and there could very well be privacy-breaking bugs.
 If you want to help out, or help sponsor an audit, please do get in touch.